grain-lang/grain/stdlib/immutablepriorityqueue.md

 push : (a, ImmutablePriorityQueue<a>) -> ImmutablePriorityQueue<a>
 ```

-Returns a new priority queue with the given element inserted into the given priority queue.
+Produces a new priority queue by inserting the given element into the given priority queue.

 Parameters: